druxt/druxt.js/docs/content/modules/README.md

 title: Druxt modules
 ---

+Druxt is built on two frameworks, Drupal and Nuxt, both with their own modules which can be used alongside Druxt modules.

-Druxt modules bridge the gap between Drupal and Nuxt, making it easy to add additional decoupled elements to your site or application.
+Druxt modules provide specific solutions for decoupled integration by bridging the gap between your Drupal and Nuxt applications.